 (d) other moneys lawfully received by, or made available, given or payable to the Commission.

-(2) The funds referred to in subsection (1) are to be credited to one account called the “Disability Services Commission Account” at either —
+(2) The funds referred to in subsection (1) are to be credited to one account called the “Disability Services Commission Account” —

-(a) the Treasury and forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or
+(a) forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or

-(b) a bank approved by the Treasurer.
+(b) at a bank approved by the Treasurer.

 (3) The Account is to be charged with —